 The Diagnostic Image Analysis Group (DIAG) of the Radboud University Medical Center, Nijmegen, has vacancies for several PhD student or Postdoctoral positions.

 Imaging is a central part of medicine.
 Computers can potentially extract more information from images, more reliably, and more accurately than human readers.
-This is exemplified by recent results in deep learning, currently the most active research area within machine learning and computer vision, and the topic of 300 mostly recent papers in medical image analysis.
+This is exemplified by recent results in deep learning, currently the most active research area within machine learning and computer vision, and the topic of over 300 mostly recent papers in medical image analysis.

 The Domain Applied and Engineering Sciences of the Dutch science foundation NWO has funded a large programme on Deep Learning in Medical Image Analysis.
 Sixteen researchers at five Dutch academic centers will work, in close collaboration with seven companies on various challenges that currently limit applicability of deep learning: high dimensionality of the data, availability of labeled data, and sensitivity to differences in acquisition protocols.